 Horsefly bites may take a long time to heal, because the insect cuts into the skin when it bites.

-Initial bedbug bites do not generally cause a reaction, but sensitized individuals may develop weals or papules after a subsequent bite.
+Initial bedbug bites do not generally cause a reaction, but individuals with high sensitivity may develop weals or papules after a subsequent bite.
 Find out more about bedbugs.

-Bed bugs constitute a major public health problem.
+Bed bugs are a major public health problem.

 Getting rid of bed bugs includes throwing away the mattress and washing sheets and clothes in very hot water.

-They are around 3 millimeters long and gold, brown, or grey in color.
+They are around 3 millimeters (mm) long and gold, brown, or grey in color.

-In the past, they were uncommon in the U.S., but they may occur in the southern states.
-In 2012, they were reported in Kansas and Missouri.
+In the past, they were uncommon in the U.S., but they now might occur in the southern states.
+In 2012, people reported sandflies in Kansas and Missouri.
 They favor hardwood forests and tend to bite from dawn to dusk.

-People may also be affected while travelling or serving overseas in a military capacity.
+People may also receive sandfly bites while traveling or serving overseas in a military capacity.

 The bite of the sandfly can be painful and itchy.
 Red bumps and blisters may develop.
-Sometimes, ulceration may result.
+Sometimes, ulceration might result.

 The fly can also transmit diseases, such as leishmaniasis and the Heartland virus.
-Leishmaniasis is a serious disease that can result in skin sores, a fever, and a low white blood count, depending on the type of leishmaniaisis.
+Leishmaniasis is a serious disease that can result in skin sores, a fever, and a low white blood count, depending on the type.